tonypags/resume/A-Pagliaro-Resume.md

 * Implementing new dashboard platform for IT admins and management.
 * Designed database QA solution, collaborated with statistics team
 * Streamlining test procedures for production scripts.
+* Streamlining user offboarding to reduce manual effort required to discover all resources.
 * Participating in code reviews.

 <br>